Associate Artist Program

 Tangata Tupou | SONGWRITER | MUSICIAN | VOCALIST

-Tangata Tupou aka Ta, began singing at a young age.
+Tangata Tupou began singing at a young age.
 Born to a musically gifted family, Tangata's passion for music started in the family living room and at her local church.
 Tangata's Cook Island heritage has a huge influence on her style of music.
 She and sister Fakaoho have been performing together for many years.
 Both artists learned how to play musical instruments and sing from their dad.
 She is an independent vocalist, performing with sister Fakaoho and cousins, Ruci, Joanne, and Emmanuel Kaisila.
 Tangata is a recipient of a Hume Art Award.

 Fakaoho Tupou | MUSICIAN | VOCALIST